 Mixing Up the Different Types of Blog Posts

 If you’re a new blogger, you’d be forgiven that there are just one or two types of blog posts you can write.

-Goodbye, one-off visitors — hello, readers for life!
+Then you can say goodbye to one-off visitors — and hello to readers for life!

 What are your favourite types of blog posts?
 Do you have any others you can share?
 Let me know in the comments!